We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best drugstore sunscreen

-Key features: At a value price point and available in many stores, Neutrogena’s Ultra Sheer Dry-Touch Sunscreen has a nongreasy feel, an SPF of 70, and water resistance for up to 80 minutes.
+Key features: At an affordable price and available in many stores, Neutrogena’s Ultra Sheer Dry-Touch Sunscreen has a non-greasy feel, an SPF of 70, and water resistance for up to 80 minutes.

 Considerations: It contains potentially irritating ingredients, according to the Environmental Working Group (EWG), which publishes information on personal care products through its Skin Deep database.
 Oxybenzone has been associated with allergic reactions.